So, you want to buy a Chromebook. And you want the best Chromebook.

-I’ll try to answer to answer as many as I can based on my knowledge of Chromebooks, and recommend you the best Chromebooks on the market that fit each criteria.
+I’ll try to answer to answer as many as I can based on my knowledge of them, and recommend you the best Chromebooks on the market that fit each criterion.

-So, without further ado, here’s my list of the 5 best Chromebooks.
+So, without further ado, here’s my list of the 5 best Chromebooks of 2017.

 Best Chromebook #1: Acer Chromebook 11.6”